Holiday Safety Tips for Pets

 Image from Canva

-Plants like these are popular during the holiday season, but can cause serious issues if ingested by your pet.
-Instead, choose pet-friendly green and red vegetation with sprigs of rosemary and blooms of pineapple sage.
+Plants like these are popular during the holiday season but can cause serious issues if your pet ingests them.
+Instead, choose pet-friendly green and red vegetation like rosemary sprigs and pineapple sage blooms.

 3) Think Safety First